serdeliverance/mavha-challenge-be/README.md

 It will build the app and then it will build a docker image based on our build.
 In addition, docker compose contains Postgresql configured.

+## Postman collection with all the enpoints

+Check postman-collections folder and import its collection into postman to test the API.

-## Notes (for docker users)
+## Notes

-* Uploaded files are storage on fileSystem inside the mavha-be docker container and It has not a volume defined yet.
+* (for docker users) Uploaded files are storage on fileSystem inside the mavha-be docker container and It has not a volume defined yet.
 So, after stopping the container, files will be discard.

-* You can explore the app's data using the adminer, which is running on `http://localhost:8080/`.
+* (for docker users) You can explore the app's data using the adminer, which is running on `http://localhost:8080/`.
 Check docker-compose.yml for credentials.

+* Search/filter functionality is not implemented on the frontend but it's on the backend API.